jcrist/jcrist.github.io-source/content/dask_searchcv.md

 - If your data is too large for Scikit-Learn to work nicely, then this library won't help you.
-This is just for scheduling Scikit-Learn fits in an intelligent way on small-medium data, it doesn't reimplement any of the algorithms found in Scikit-Learn.
+This is just for scheduling Scikit-Learn fits in an intelligent way on small-medium data.
+It doesn't reimplement any of the algorithms found in Scikit-Learn.

 ## Future work